silvacms/documentation/source/silva/apache.rst

 Configuring Apache to present your site to the world
 ====================================================

-Zope is web server by is own and can host multiple Silva sites on different URLs.
-However it is difficult to configure to which URLs Zope is going to answer, and with which Silva site.
-Usually people use Apache to do this *routing* job.
+Zope is runs its own web server.
+It can host multiple Silva sites with different URLs.
+However it is difficult to configure which URLs the Zope will, with which Silva site.
+To solve this problem use Apache to handle *routing*.

 Configuring rewrite rules in Apache
 -----------------------------------

-First you need to enable the following modules in Apache:
+First enable the following modules in Apache:

 - ``mod_rewrite``.

 - ``mod_proxy`` (actually ``mod_proxy_http``).
-You don't need to authorize any proxy operation, deny everything by default.
+You don't need to
+  authorize any proxy operation because it denies everything by default.

-After in your configuration you can use the following lines to delegate the processing of your requests to Zope:
+After you've enable the Apache modules open the apache configuration file.
+In your configuration you can use the following lines to enable processing requests to Zope:

 .. code-block:: apache
    :linenos: